 Selective breeding has also been practiced in agriculture for thousands of years.
 Almost every fruit and vegetable eaten these days may be a product of artificial selection.
 Similarly, there is also selective breeding in dogs.

-There are over 400 species of dogs in the world and every one are maintained as pure-bred stocks through selective breeding that aims to take care of a closed genetic lineage.
+There are over 400 species of dogs in the world and everyone is maintained as pure-bred stocks through selective breeding that aims to take care of a closed genetic lineage.

 Selective breeding began being practice nearly 10,000 years ago after the Ice Age.
 Selective breeding was used by Darwin as a way to introduce the theory of natural selection and to support it.